UI

 into a ComponentDescriptor<TComponentSchema> instance.
 To add a component to a

-domain model, usually to a type, use the AddTypeComponent extension of
+domain model, for instance to a type, use the AddTypeComponent extension of

 IDomainModelConventionCollection;